-Disk disease occurs in cats and dogs, with the occasion problem in other breeds.
+Disk disease occurs in cats and dogs, with the occasion problem in other species.
 Since it occurs mostly in dogs, this page will emphasize disk disease in dogs, although the diagnosis and treatment of disk disk applies to cats and other species as well.

 Neuroanatomy and physiology is a world unto itself, and is far too complex to cover completely in this page.
 It will be summarized and generalized for much easier understanding.

 One of the most significant treatment modalities for IVD is called VNA, especially since no drugs are involved.
 We will talk about it more in the treatment section.

 It is helpful to be aware of some of the medical terms involved with IVD:

 |analgesia- lack of feeling or pain||hemi paresis or paralysis- problem with the front and back limb on the same side.|